IUPBAuf/IUP-Regression-Model/README.md

 | `inflection_point` | One or more ordered, comma-separated `YYYY-MM` dates. |
 | `inflection_method` | Comma-separated method for each resulting segment: `ind`, `pwl`, or `gap`. |

-With two change points there are three segments, so three methods are required.
+With two inflection points there are three segments, so three methods are required.
 If fewer methods are supplied, the code repeats the supplied list to fill the segments.

 - `ind`: fit an independent intercept and trend for the segment;
 - `pwl`: fit a continuous piecewise-linear trend; and